 Shimla, an exceptionally beautiful hill station in the state of Himachal Pradesh (India), has it all – busy bazaars, skiing, temples, shopping. treks and lazy walks…not to mention the amazing fruits available in this place so preferred by the Raj.
 You can still see the traces of an bygone era in the buildings, the roads and the people in this hill city.
-I arrived by train and was met by “agents” at the station who promised me a room nearby, but that involved walking steadily uphill for 15 minutes minutes, past the quaint library and further on uphill till we arrived at the hotel.
-You get the idea!

-I love Shimla.
-With a passion that I cannot explain.
-It helps that one of my favourite films back then Jab We Met was shot here as well.
+In the morning, I walked down for breakfast and fell in love with the city.
+A love that cannot be explained – but it helped that one of my favourite films back then Jab We Met was shot here.
 I distinctly remember seeing that school scene and the ground in front of the library in few other movies as well (Bang Bang).
-Yes, I love Shimla.

-Why Shimla:
+Why Shimla

 1. The best (and worst, perhaps) thing about Shimla is its strict no-vehicles within the city limits policy.
 To a city bum, that would mean a little hardship at first, ‘coz here, you are either walking uphill or downhill which at first can be a little exhausting, but this policy has kept the place free of pollution to a large extent.